Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 It was also wondered why Captain Ridgely built his home so far away from a water source.

-If you believe in apparitions and ghosts lingering in dwellings after their physical death, then perhaps it would be possible to believe that Hampton Mansion is haunted by previous owners, slaves, and indentured servants.
+If you believe in apparitions and ghosts lingering in dwellings after their physical death, then perhaps it would be possible to believe that Hampton Mansion, located in Towson, is haunted by previous owners, slaves, and indentured servants.

 These days, talk of ghosts and supernatural events has been relegated to the fringes of society.
 Say the word “paranormal,” and most people clam up.
 Initially, it was challenging to unearth information about the ghost stories related to the Hampton mansion.